Surrey: Places of interest

 Significant landscapes in Surrey include Box Hill just north of Dorking; the Devil's Punch Bowl at Hindhead and Frensham Common.
 Leith Hill southwest of Dorking in the Greensand Ridge is the second highest point in southeast England.
 Witley Common and Thursley Common are expansive areas of ancient heathland south of Godalming run by the National Trust and Ministry of Defence.
-The Surrey Hills are an area of outstanding natural beauty (AONB).
+The [Surrey Hills are an area of outstanding natural beauty (AONB).

 More manicured landscapes can be seen at Claremont Landscape Garden, south of Esher (dating from 1715).
 There is also Winkworth Arboretum southeast of Godalming and Windlesham Arboretum near Lightwater created in the 20th century.
 Wisley is home to the Royal Horticultural Society gardens.
 Kew, historically part of Surrey but now in Greater London, features the Royal Botanic Gardens, Kew, as well as The National Archives for England & Wales.

 There are 80 Surrey Wildlife Trust reserves with at least one in all 11 non-metropolitan districts.

 Surrey's important country houses include the Tudor mansion of Loseley Park, built in the 1560s and Clandon House, an 18th-century Palladian mansion in West Clandon to the east of Guildford.
 Nearby Hatchlands Park in East Clandon, was built in 1758 with Robert Adam interiors and a collection of keyboard instruments.
 Polesden Lacey south of Great Bookham is a regency villa with extensive grounds.
 On a smaller scale, Oakhurst Cottage in Hambledon near Godalming is a restored 16th-century worker's home.
-Shalford Mill on the River Tillingbourne, is an 18th-century water-mill.
+Shalford Mill, on the Tillingbourne, is an 18th-century water-mill.

 A canal system, the Wey and Godalming Navigations is administered at Dapdune Wharf in Guildford, where an exhibition commemorates the work of the canal system and is home to a restored Wey barge, the Reliance.
 The Wey and Arun Canal is being restored by volunteers with hopes of a future full reopening.

-Runnymede at Egham is the site of the sealing of the Magna Carta in 1215.
+Runnymede at Egham is the site of the sealing of Magna Carta in 1215.

 Guildford Cathedral is a 20th-century cathedral built from bricks made from the clay of the hill on which it stands.

 Brooklands Museum recognises the motoring and aeronautical past of Surrey.
-The county is also home to the Thorpe Park amusement park.
+The county is also home to the Thorpe Park theme park.